cathei/BakingSheet/README.md

     // public CharacterSheet Characters { get; private set; }
 }
 ```
 You can add as many sheets you want as properties of your `SheetContainer`.
-Single `SheetContainer` will be enough unless you want to partition your sheets.
+This class is designed to be "fat", means single `SheetContainer` should contain all your sheets unless there is specific reason to partition your sheets.
+For example when you want to deploy some `Sheet` only exclusive to server program, you might want to partition `ServerSheetContainer` and `ClientSheetContainer`.

 ## Supported Column Type
 * `string`